stefanZorcic/scaling-book/gpus.md

 {% enddetails %}

-**Question 4 [Spine level AR cost]:** Consider the same setting as above, but with `Y = 256` (so the AR happens at the spine level).
+**Question 4 [Spine level AR cost]:** Consider the same setting as above, but with $Y = 256$ (so the AR happens at the spine level).
 How long does the AllReduce take?
 Again, feel free to assume in-network reductions.

 {% details Click here for the answer. %}